Skaruts/godot-tbloader/Readme.md

   It's easy enough to create an entity for each clip (and to set it up for having transparency in TB), and it can then be setup during post-import as desired.
 At the same time, some users (like me) might like to keep clip geometries around for runtime debugging purposes.
 Others can easily get rid of them by simply `queue_free()`-ing their mesh node during post-build.

-- **`simplified names of meshes and collision nodes`** : this is an ongoing attempt at making it a bit easier to do post-build node rearrangements, by having nodes named and arranged in predictable/consistent patterns.
-It's still a very experimental WIP, and the way I handle this may change in the future.
+- **`simplified names of meshes and collision nodes`** : this is my ongoing attempt at making it a bit easier to do post-build node rearrangements, by having them named and arranged in predictable/consistent patterns.
+I'm still fiddling with it, trying to figure out what might work best, and so the way I handle this may change in the future.